Raspberry Pi Compute Module 4S, smaller, but much stronger

 Processor optimization

-The big news of the Raspberry Pi Compute Module 4S is the processor optimization over previous editions.
+The big news of the Raspberry Pi Compute Module 4S is the optimization of the processor over previous editions.

 A Broadcom BCM2711 with a 4-core ARM Cortex-A72 at 1.5 GHz, which is the one used by the Raspberry Pi 4 single-board PC.